jinho-yoo/esp32s3-eye/README.md

 Setting Development Environment

 1. Install vscode(https://code.visualstudio.com/)
 You can download and install it from https://code.visualstudio.com/.
 It will be installed by default without any settings.

 2. Install ESP-IDF
-1) After running vscode, click the extension icon on the right or execute the extension command with the shortcut key "ctrl + <shift> + x".
+[1] After running vscode, click the extension icon on the right or execute the extension command with the shortcut key "ctrl+shift+x".
-2) Search for esp32s (espressif, esp-idf, esp32...) in the extension.
+[2] Search for esp32s (espressif, esp-idf, esp32 etc) in the extension.
-3) Install Espressif IDF
+[3] Install Espressif IDF

-3. Set ESP-IDF
+3. Setting ESP-IDF
-1) Press "F1", type "ESP-IDF", find "ESP-IDF: Select where to save configuration settings" and select it.
+[1] Press "F1", type "ESP-IDF", find "ESP-IDF: Select where to save configuration settings" and select it.
 Select where to save the settings.

 You can choose one of the following three: (Select Global, see https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/MULTI_PROJECTS.md)